silvar1122/AZ-104/02. azure monitor/01-vm-monitoring-basics/readme.md

 ```

 * Heartbeat measures VM connectivity to the azure monitor agent.
-  The query showed the last time the VM checked in with the azure monitor.
+  The query in the screenshot showed the last time the VM checked in with the azure monitor.